edenobrega/sports-hall-booking-5p/README.md

 # Bookit
-A website for booking the use of and making postings for sports facilities.
+A website for booking the use of and making postings for sports facilities in the UK.

 ## User Stories
 - As a user I want to be able to create an account